s-e-r-O/the-great-pizza-test/API/README.md

 # The Great Pizza Test - API

-This project was generated with [ASP.NET Core](https://github.com/dotnet/aspnetcore).
+This project was generated with [ASP.NET Core](https://github.com/dotnet/aspnetcore) in .NET 5.